 In the summative portfolio apprentices present evidence from real-work projects, illustrating the application of all the knowledge, skills and behaviours set out in the standard.
+This is produced towards the end of the apprenticeship with evidence from projects that have been completed, usually, towards the end of the apprenticeship.
+The portfolio is assessed as part of the end point assessment, and is not formally assessed whilst on programme.
 The portfolio is not evidence that the learning has taken place, but is evidence that the apprentice has applied that learning in a holistic and coherent way.